 You can also use your event to positively influence the environment by promoting green initiatives and finding ways it can engage and benefit the local community.
 Green events have the knock-on-effect of improving your client’s profile in the local area as well as yours as an environmentally-conscious event planner.

-To send out a really strong eco message, you could even ban the distribution of promotional leaflets at the event and instead have an event app which can include all the exhibitor details as well as any special promotions or discounts on offer.The event app would also be a great place to view timetables, map and refreshment information.
+Apps can also help with reducing paper used at the event itself.
+To send out a really strong eco message, you could ban the distribution of promotional leaflets at the event and rely on an event app to include all the exhibitor/conference details.The event app can also be a great place to view timetables, map and refreshment information.

 Rather than giving delegates bags of giveaways that they’ll never use again and dump in the nearest available bin, try to give less but more by including genuinely useful free merchandise that they’ll be able to reuse.
 Make sure these are made from 100% recycled materials.

 Confirm the number of delegates with your caterer as close to the event as possible.
 This way the amount of food can be adjusted to ensure minimal waste.
 On the day of the event, you can take steps to reduce food waste right from the moment your guests arrive by refraining from re-filling the buffet too regularly.

 Inevitably you will end up with some leftover food.
 Why not donate any uneaten food to a charity such as Food Cycle?
 Ensure you organise this with your organisation prior to the event.

-In terms of saving on your number one beverage – water – start by asking your venue what water saving devices are in place.
+In terms of saving on your number one beverage – water – start by asking your venue what water saving measures are in place.
 Communicate the importance of using water efficiently with your venue and the caterers.
 Most importantly, instead of buying lots of bottled water, save on valuable budget, resources, transport and waste by using tap water instead with filters.
 It tastes just as good and is significantly cheaper.